Content Map Terms

 Juvenile myoclonic epilepsy develops between ages 12 and 18.
 People with the disorder tend to have seizures that cause jerking in the shoulders or arms.
 Generalized tonic-clonic seizures and absence seizures may be present along with myoclonic seizures.
 Seizures often occur early in the morning.

-Juvenile myoclonic epilepsy does not affect intelligence and does not cause other brain or nerve disorders.
+People with juvenile myoclonic epilepsy have average intelligence and do not have other brain or nerve disorders.
 A family history of myoclonic seizures is present in about half of the people with the disorder.
 But the exact cause is unknown.
 Most people require lifelong treatment with medicine.

 Credits